Darbhanga Medical College and Hospital

-Darbhanga Medical College and Hospital is a government medical college having hospital facilities at Darbhanga, Bihar.
-It was established in the year 1946.
-College is currently affiliated with Aryabhatta Knowledge University.
+Darbhanga Medical College and Hospital is a government medical college having multiple healthcare facilities and is located in Darbhanga, Bihar.
+It was established in the year 1925.
+It is ranked 3rd in Bihar and 94th in India by IIRF 2023 ranking.
+College is currently affiliated with Bihar University of Health Sciences.

 History

-The medical college was constructed with the efforts of King Rameshwar Singh of Khandavala Dynasty who also built the beautiful Raj Nagar Palace in Madhubani.

-According to the incidence, the Prince of Wales, also called Edward VIII, came to Bihar in 1925.
-Darbhanga Maharaj Rameshwar Singh requested him to visit a medical school at Patna named ‘Temple of Medical Learning’.
+The medical college was constructed through the efforts of King Rameshwar Singh of the Khandavala Dynasty who also built the beautiful Raj Nagar Palace in Madhubani.
+According to historical records, the Prince of Wales, later known as Edward VIII, visited Bihar in 1925.
+Darbhanga Maharaj Rameshwar Singh invited him to visit a medical school in Patna named ‘Temple of Medical Learning’.

 The Prince, who subsequently became King Edward VIII, was very impressed by working of the medical school.
 On behalf of the British government, he offered to the Maharaja to upgrade the medical school into a new college for medicine.

 The older, ‘Temple of Medical Learning’ was decided to be shifted somewhere else in Bihar.
 According to old folks, the ‘Temple of Medical Learning’, was earlier decided to be transferred to, Muzaffarpur.